 Use it as a planter for your succulents, or even as a stand to store your makeup brushes, art supplies and jewellery.

 While tin containers may be smaller, they are a great place to store small objects like rings, paperclips, as well as enamel pins and hairpins.

 Note: Do not store food items in these containers as they may not be food safe.

 Want to Try Out Some New Scents?

-Here are three of our favourite aroma candle brands that will please your senses:
+Here are few of our favourite aroma candle brands that will please your senses: